-- 2. Front setback landscaping is to result in mature vegetation, trees and a bushy and green appearance to the street resulting in buildings being dominated by vegetation.
-Refer A. - 3.
-Commercial frontage must address the view with active frontages Refer B. Large areas of bitumen and concrete and solid walls are not permitted. - 4.
+- Prior to any alterations and additions, removal or addition of vegetation, new buildings and public domain improvements plans with photomontages must be submitted to council to demonstrate how this view may be impacted upon and measures to mitigate impacts. - 2.
+Front setback landscaping is to result in mature vegetation, trees and a bushy and green appearance to the street, resulting in buildings being dominated by vegetation; refer to 'A' in the Control Diagram. - Commercial frontage must address the view with active frontages; refer to 'B' in the Control Diagram.
+Large areas of bitumen and concrete and solid walls are not permitted. - 4.
 Dune vegetation on the eastern side is to be protected. - 5.
-Simplify the visual qualities of the road by redesigning large and unsightly signage, under grounding power lines and repositioning urban facilities such as garbage bins to be less visually obtrusive. - 6.
-Screen residential and commercial buildings with dense mature vegetation on side and front boundaries of sites.
+Simplify the visual qualities of the road by redesigning large and unsightly signage, under grounding power lines and repositioning urban facilities such as garbage bins to be less visually obtrusive. - Screen residential and commercial buildings with dense mature vegetation on side and front boundaries of sites.